-- Grades checks will take place every 3 weeks(approx.).
+- · Grades checks will take place every 3 weeks(approx.).
 These specific dates will be determined by the principal. - If a student is failing, incomplete, or not in good standing at the time of the grade check, they will have one week to get all their classes passing, complete, and in good standing.
-If, after the one week probationary period, a student is not passing, complete, and/or in good standing, that student will be ineligible for all activities until the next grade check. - If a student was ineligible during the previous grade check, they will not be given the one week probationary period, and they will be ineligible for the next three weeks. - If a student fails Semester 1, they will be academically ineligible until the next grade check.
+If, after the one-week probationary period, a student is not passing, complete, and/or in good standing, that student will be ineligible for all activities until the next grade check.
+Lunch detention will be assigned to the student during the three-week ineligible period. - · If a student is on the 3-week ineligible list, the student will be ineligible of all public performances; including, but not limited to: Homecoming Court, Prom Grand March, Singing of the National Anthem at home activities. - · If a student was ineligible during the previous grade check, they will not be given the oneweek probationary period, and they will be ineligible for the next three weeks. - · If a student fails Semester 1, they will be academically ineligible until the next grade check.
 If a student fails Semester 2, they will be academically ineligible for the rest of that school year's activities.